cnio-bu/beyondcell/tutorial/BCS_normalization/README.md

 ![](.img/compareBCS-2.png)

-When comparing these two last bar plots, we can observe than Beyondcell’s normalization step penalises cells with a great number of zeros (`Cell_0001`), cells with outliers (`Cell_0002`) or cells that satisfy these two conditions simultaneously (`Cell_0003`).
+When comparing these two last bar plots, we can observe than Beyondcell’s normalization step penalizes cells with a great number of zeros (`Cell_0001`), cells with outliers (`Cell_0002`) or cells that satisfy these two conditions simultaneously (`Cell_0003`).